rrousselGit/riverpod/packages/riverpod_lint/README.md

 ---

-Riverpod_lint is a developer tool for users of Riverpod, designed to help stop common issue and simplify repetitive tasks.
+Riverpod_lint is a developer tool for users of Riverpod, designed to help stop common issues and simplify repetitive tasks.

 Riverpod_lint adds various warnings with quick fixes and refactoring options, such as: